-This list of my favorite books for Christian women isn’t exhaustive because let’s be honest, there are hundreds of thousands of amazing Christian books on the market.
+This list of my favorite books for Christian women isn’t exhaustive, because, let’s be honest, there are hundreds of thousands of amazing books on the market.
 But, every single book on this list has made a lasting impact on my life or the lives of other women I know:

 - Women’s Spiritual Growth Books